kenji-berry/CodeConnect/README.md

 ---

 ## 🌐 Deployment & SEO
-- Deployed on Vercel with custom domain [codeconnect.cc](https://www.codeconnect.cc/).
+- Deployed on Vercel with the custom domain [codeconnect.cc](https://www.codeconnect.cc/).
 - Configured with sitemap and robots.txt to improve Google search rankings and discoverability.

 ---